danfeder/bolt_v2/memory-bank/streamlinePlan.md

 ## Summary of Key Recommendations

-1. **Merge stable & dev solvers** into one solver code path, toggling features by config or environment variables.
+1. ✅ **Merge stable & dev solvers** into one solver code path, toggling features by config or environment variables.
-2. **Centralize constraint logic** with a “ConstraintManager” (and an analogous “ObjectiveManager”) to reduce repeated code.
+2. ✅ **Centralize constraint logic** with a "ConstraintManager" (and an analogous "ObjectiveManager") to reduce repeated code.
-3. **Keep a single configuration file** for all weight definitions and solver toggles.
+3. ✅ **Keep a single configuration file** for all weight definitions and solver toggles.
 4. **Simplify the frontend** with a more guided flow or a tab-based approach, and rely on a single global store (Zustand).
 5. **Clean up tests** to keep them either very small (for each constraint) or truly end-to-end (for the entire scheduling run).
-6. **Improve documentation** with one main README describing how the code is structured, how to add constraints, and how the solver is run.
+6. ✅ **Improve documentation** with one main README describing how the code is structured, how to add constraints, and how the solver is run.
-7. **Remove or archive legacy code** that duplicates functionality or is no longer needed.
+7. ✅ **Remove or archive legacy code** that duplicates functionality or is no longer needed.

 ---

 ## Implementation Roadmap (Actionable Checklist)

 ### Phase 1 - Backend Refactor (Weeks 1-3)
-- [ ] **Solver Consolidation**
+- [x] **Solver Consolidation**
-  - [ ] Create unified `solver.py` by merging logic from `stable.py` and `dev.py`
+  - [x] Create unified `solver.py` by merging logic from `stable.py` and `dev.py`
-  - [ ] Implement feature flag system in `scheduler-backend/app/scheduling/solvers/config.py`:
+  - [x] Implement feature flag system in `scheduler-backend/app/scheduling/solvers/config.py`:
     ```python
     from dataclasses import dataclass, field
     import os